pspramod28/salary-prediction/README.md

 # SALARY PREDICTION
  Srinivasa A B
  Mar 2021
- To predict the salary on the basis of experiance, eucation level and managerial position
+ predict the salary on the basis of experience, education level and managerial position
  # EDA and Data cleaning and data engernaring
   Missing value analysis, Outlayer removeal etc
  # Approcah